 - Is documented by Animal Enforcement, a police officer, a neighborhood protection official or a member of the public to be running at large three or more times in a 12-month period; or

 - Is one of a number of dogs or other animals maintained on the property owned or controlled by its owner so as to be dangerous to the public health, safety or welfare.

-For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp and in which the dog can be clearly identified.
+For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp on the printed photo the dog mustbe clearly identifiable on the photo.

 How to Declare a Dog as a Nuisance

 In order to open a Nuisance Dog case, an original, signed notarized affidavit is required from the person making the complaint.
 Emailed, or other electronic statements are not accepted for this procedure.